StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-HelloWorld-Download-Build-Install.md

 - Now use Stratify Link to install the program
   - You need to make sure the install path is set to "/app/.install" in order to install directly to flash memory.

+## Notes

+- The video uses Atom with the "TerminalIO" plugin installed to launch the terminal.
+Both cmake and make are available on the path environment variable.
+- On Windows, you need to use: 'cmake -G "MinGW Makefiles" ..' then 'cmake --build . --target all'.